Lines on K3-sextics with simple singularities: Introduction

 \corollary[see \autoref{s.special}] The maximal number of lines on a non-special {\rm(}resp.\ special{\rm)} \KK-sextic $X$ is $42$ {\rm(}resp.\ $36${\rm)}.
 If $\Sing X \neq \emptyset$, the maximum number of lines is $36$ in both cases.
 A maximal configuration realized by both special and non-special sextics has $24$ lines, \eg, that of Humbert sextics {\rom(see \autoref{rem.Humbert.spec}\rom).} \endcorollary

-Our original motivation (for the whole series) was the study of \emph{large} configurations of lines or other smooth rational curves.
-However, in \autoref{S.aut} and \autoref{S.Humbert} we go far beyond and illustrate the power of our approach and its applicability to a number of other problems, only vaguely related to counting lines or smooth rational curves of higher degree.
+As stated in \autoref{s.motivation}, we go far beyond a mere classification of large configurations and illustrate the power of our approach and its applicability to a number of other problems, not necessarily related to line counting.
 In particular, we settle a few questions raised in~\cite{DDK}.
 Most notably, we find a plethora of \emph{explicit} infinite subgroups of the groups $\Aut X$ of abstract (\latin{a.k.a}.\ birational) automorphisms of \KK-surfaces.
-(For the definition of the deck translation corresponding to a line on a \KK-sextic see \autoref{s.tau}).
+(For the definition of the deck translation $\tau\:X\to X$ corresponding to a line~$\ell$ on a \KK-sextic~$X$, see \autoref{s.tau}).

 \theorem[see \autoref{proof.aut}] Let $X\iin\Cp4$ be a smooth $K3$-sextic, $\ell\i\ne\ell\ii$ a pair of lines on~$X$, and $\tau\i,\tau\ii\:X\to X$ the corresponding deck translations.
 Then, with the \rom(very few\rom) exceptions classified in Lemmata~\ref{lem.aut.intr},~\ref{lem.aut.skew}\rom, the involutions $\tau\i$ and $\tau\ii$ generate an infinite dihedral group. \endtheorem